JammyJ1mJ1m/UL-Settings-Page/readme.md

 *Dropdowns* <br>
 - [ ] move the dropdown configs into a class <br>
 - [ ] change the current dropdown config array to hold the dropdown objects <br>

+*General*
+- [ ] move dropdown / checkbox logic to a seperate common settings.js
+- [ ] move dropdown / checkbox styles to  a seperate settings.css